-My first image with the new camera!
-Symbolic of Hope.
-Which of course changes as we age.
-It can help ward off or reduce anxiety, trauma, and depression.
-Having hope for the future helps build our resilience, and our ability to get through tough times.
+My first image with the new camera was symbolic of hope, which can reduce anxiety, trauma, and depression.
+It also helps build our resilience to get through tough times.

 ◀The Hawkdun Mountains that form the northern border of the rather vast Maniototo – leading into Central Otago.